gilch/hissp/docs/tutorial.rst

    [1, 2, 3, 1, 2, 3, 1, 2, 3]

 Same result, but the Python part is different.
-The list multiplication didn't happen until runtime in the first instance, but happened before the Python was generated in the second.
+The list multiplication didn't happen until run time in the first instance, but happened before the Python was generated in the second.

 Compare that to the equivalent readerless mode.